tc39/proposal-temporal/docs/duration.md

 For this reason, it's required to use the object (not string) form of `totalOf` in these cases.

 The `relativeTo` option gives the starting point used when converting between or rounding to years, months, weeks, or days.
-It is a `Temporal.PlainDateTime` or `Temporal.ZonedDateTime` instance.
+It may be a `Temporal.ZonedDateTime` in which case time zone offset changes will be taken into account when converting between days and hours.
+If `relativeTo` is omitted or is a `Temporal.PlainDate`, then days are always considered equal to 24 hours.

-If any other type is provided, then it will be converted to a `Temporal.PlainDateTime` as if it were passed to `Temporal.PlainDateTime.from(..., { overflow: 'reject' })`.
+If `relativeTo` is neither a `Temporal.PlainDate` nor a `Temporal.ZonedDateTime`, then it will be converted to one of the two, as if it were first attempted with `Temporal.ZonedDateTime.from()` and then with `Temporal.PlainDate.from()`.
-A `Temporal.PlainDate` or a date string like `2020-01-01` is also accepted because time is optional when creating a `Temporal.PlainDateTime`.
+This means that an ISO 8601 string with a time zone name annotation in it, or a property bag with a `timeZone` property, will be converted to a `Temporal.ZonedDateTime`, and an ISO 8601 string without a time zone name or a property bag without a `timeZone` property will be converted to a `Temporal.PlainDate`.

 Example usage: